LogoLogo

 The npm start command will build the sample application and upload source maps to BugSplat so that the JavaScript call stack can be mapped back to TypeScript.
 Once the build has completed the source maps will be uploaded and http-server will serve the app.

-Navigate to the url displayed in the console by http-server (usually localhost:8080).
+Navigate to the url displayed in the console by http-server (usually ).
 Click any of the button in the sample app to generate an error report.
 A link to the error report should display in the app shortly after clicking a button.
 Click the link to the error report and when prompted to log into BugSplat.

 If everything worked correctly you should see information about your error as well as a TypeScript stack trace.